SharePoint/sp-dev-docs/docs/general-development/how-to-back-up-and-restore-a-search-service-application-in-sharepoint-using.md

 ---
-title: How to Back up and restore a search service application in SharePoint 2013 using VSS ms.prod: SHAREPOINT ms.assetid: 87ee28e6-8170-4dba-8c9d-f04ab9e632dc
+title: How to Back up and restore a search service application in SharePoint using VSS ms.prod: SHAREPOINT ms.assetid: 87ee28e6-8170-4dba-8c9d-f04ab9e632dc
 ---

-# How to: Back up and restore a search service application in SharePoint 2013 using VSS
+# How to: Back up and restore a search service application in SharePoint using VSS
- **Summary:** Learn how to back up and restore a search service application in SharePoint 2013 by using the Volume Shadow Copy Service (VSS).
+ **Summary:** Learn how to back up and restore a search service application in SharePoint by using the Volume Shadow Copy Service (VSS).
 ## Prerequisites for backing up and restoring SharePoint with the Volume Shadow Copy Service

-To program a backup and restore solution for SharePoint 2013, you need to understand how VSS works and the SharePoint interface with it.
+To program a backup and restore solution for SharePoint, you need to understand how VSS works and the SharePoint interface with it.